Afraid Of Spiders?

 If you are one of those folks, you are not alone.
 33% of all people suffer from arachnophobia (a phobia of scary spiders).
 And with almost 50,000 different species, there are a lot of spiders!
-Your phobia might come from that awful movie we watched growing up of a giant spider crawling out of a subway tunnel and then… Well, you get the picture.
+Your phobia might come from that awful movie we watched growing up of giant scary spiders crawling out of a subway tunnel and then… Well, you get the picture.

 And please think twice about having your house sprayed for bugs.
-Even the “green” chemicals can be toxic to your family.
+Even the “green” chemicals can be toxic to not only the spiders but your family.
 Think about it.
 If the chemicals can kill bugs, they likely can affect you and your pets.

 And some cool facts.
 Spider silk is the strongest known natural fiber.
 Even stronger than steel.

 Not all spiders weave webs.
 But when they do, you will be treated to some of the most beautiful art in the world.